ahmedembeddedx/mythic-sphere/README.md

 ## Acknowledgments

 - This project was inspired by the need for a dedicated social networking platform within the university community.
-- Special thanks to [Ahmed](https://github.com/ahmedembeddedx) for initiating and leading the development of Mythic-Sphere.

----

-Make sure to update placeholders like `[Ahmed](https://github.com/ahmedembeddedx)` with actual contributors' names and GitHub profiles.
-Also, include detailed instructions for setting up environment variables and any specific configurations needed for MongoDB or other services.
-Adjust the feature list and installation steps as per your actual implementation and future development plans.